tbttin/notes/makes/gnu-make-manual.md

   *environment*.

-- Furthermore, when you do set `SHELL` in your makefile that value is *not* exported in the environment to recipe lines that `make` invokes?
+- Furthermore, when you do set `SHELL` in your makefile that value is *not* exported in the environment to recipe lines that `make` invokes.
+  Instead, the value inherited from the user's environment, if any, is exported.

 - Choosing a Shell in DOS and Windows.